-Natural cat food recipes are becoming more prominent as feline owners look for alternatives to regular cat food, whether it they are the dry or wet variety.
+Natural cat food recipes are becoming more prominent as feline owners look for alternatives to regular cat food, whether dry or wet.
 A cat’s diet is essential to its health.
-Your cat is what he or she eats.
+Your cat is what they eat.
 Natural raw cat food is becoming more prominent as more people look for homemade cat food recipes.

-If you think about the natural instinctual cat food diet, it is raw food – birds, mice and other small rodents.
-Cats are carnivores and therefore, should be fed meat!
-The carbohydrates and other processed stuff in regular dry food is not what nature intended, but it is what society has come to accept.
+If you think about the natural instinctual cat food diet, it is raw food – birds, mice, and other small rodents.
+However, cats are carnivores and, therefore, should be fed meat!
+The carbohydrates and other processed stuff in regular dry food are not what nature intended.
+Still, it is what society has come to accept.

 Natural Cat Food Recipes

-Remember that it is a good idea on introduce a variety of foods to your feline, however only a small bit at a time because you’ll want to get your cat’s stomach used to the different proteins you’ve been introducing.
-Especially, if your cat has never been on a raw food diet.
+Remember that it is a good idea to introduce a variety of foods to your feline; however, with cats, it’s always wisest to go slowly.
+Only a tiny bit at a time because you’ll want to get your cat’s stomach used to the different proteins you’ve been introducing.
+Especially if your cat has never been on a raw food diet.

-A healthy raw fed cat doesn’t need to go to the vet because they end up with no chronic illnesses, which in turn puts money into your pocket.
+A healthy raw, fed cat doesn’t need to go to the vet because they have no chronic illnesses, which puts money into your pocket.

-A cat who is properly fed, is a healthy cat who will stay out of vet’s office – other than for wellness visits.
+A cat who is appropriately fed is a healthy cat who will stay out of the vet’s office – other than for wellness visits.